sutt/lime/readme.md

   [ -d <input_dir>]     # input-directory
   [ -m <model_name>]    # model name
   [ -v <verbose_int>]   # verbose level
+  [ --debug]            # if set, print full stack trace on exception
 ```

 Run a specified model on a specified sheet (or directory of sheets) and create an output file in the directory of the input sheet.
 If a directory is specified as an input one, outputs file per input-sheet) and applies grading after processing the models.